SSLC English Passing Package 2023 | 10th Second Language English Passing package 2023

 Or

-and Manju were a bit disappointed with the way students were marching.
-What was
+Babu and Manju were a bit disappointed with the way students were marching.
+What was the reason?

 Or

-had the police expected about the way of protest?
-How did the student leaders
+What had the police expected about the way of protest?
+How did the student leaders manage the protest?

 Ans: The students were marching to give a notice to the collector.
 Even though there were policemen, they marched as if the policemen didn’t exist.
 They marched silently without any slogans.
 According to Babu and Manju the students should have protested.
 The police also expected the same.
 This would make them beat them up and imprison them.
 The students without causing violence gave a notice to the DSP.
 They thought that if they were arrested and kept in prison, it would not be possible to continue their agitation.

-What was in the ‘mysterious parcel’?
-What suspicion did the police have about
+2. What was in the ‘mysterious parcel’?
+What suspicion did the police have about that?

 Ans: There was a cyclostyling machine in the mysterious parcel.
 The police suspected that Mohan and his family were making copies of the Mahatma’s speech.